Azure-Samples/active-directory-b2c-android-native-appauth/README.md

 author: parakhj
 ---

-# Azure AD B2C Android Sample
+# Integrate Azure AD B2C into an Android application

 **This sample demonstrates how to use Azure AD B2C using a 3rd party library called AppAuth.
 It has only been tested for compatibility in basic scenarios with Azure AD B2C.
 Issues and feature requests should be directed to the library's open-source project.**